-HDA will calculate your recommended insulin dose based on your current blood glucose, the amount of carbohydrates you entered, the amount of activity you have added and the amount of active insulin from previous calculations.
+insulin.
+HDA will calculate your recommended insulin dose based on your current blood glucose, the amount of recommended amount of and the amount of activity you have added and the amount of active insulin from previous calculations.
 The calculations can be seen on the "insulin recommendation" screen at your recommended insulin dose.
 The "insulin recommendation" screen shows your current entered data (see picture above).